 You don’t need to have an opinion on their feelings, simply offer the space to share, ask some questions if you feel it is appropriate, and thank them for their contribution today.

 Remember, not everyone will want to share, and that’s okay.
-Avoid forcing anyone to share their information and simply encourage anyone who wishes to speak to speak.
-In the cases that no one speaks, you might wish to share some of your own experiences, but be mindful not to spend too much time talking!
-It can be tricky to balance, but after a meeting or two, you will get the hang of it.
+Avoid forcing anyone to share their information and encourage anyone who wishes to speak.
+If no one speaks, you might wish to share some of your own experiences, but be mindful not to spend too much time talking!
+It can be tricky to balance, but you will get the hang of it after a meeting or two.

 Close The Meeting

-To close an AA, meeting, participants usually stand and hold hands.
-Sometimes the facility allows room to get in a circle, other times people just stay where they are and hold their neighbor’s hand.
+To close an AA meeting, participants usually stand and hold hands.
+Sometimes, the facility allows room to get in a circle; other times, people stay where they are and hold their neighbor’s hand.

-At this time, everyone will recite the Lord’s Prayer, if they’d like.
-This is optional so those who do not want to say this, do not have to.
-Some groups close with the Serenity Prayer instead.
-And some close with their preamble or the promises.
+At this time, everyone will recite the Lord’s Prayer if they’d like.
+This is optional, so those who do not want to say it do not have to.
+Some groups close with the Serenity Prayer instead, and some close with their preamble or the promises.

-Extend the offer to members to chair the next or future meeting, which can help boost self-esteem and confidence with your members.
+Extend the offer to members to chair the next or future meeting, which can help boost the self-esteem and confidence of your members.

 Final Word

-Remember that the focus of your meetings should be on your members and that you should do what is best for them always!
+Remember that your meetings should focus on your members and that you should always do what is best for them!

 The video below explains what an AA meeting is like and also touches on chairing a meeting.